Oliver-Lack/Wordie-AI/readme.md

 # Wordie is a Flask based AI interface web app for Human-AI interaction research

-The app runs with gunicorn, currently integrated with an OpenAI API, and dumps data to various files when API calls are made.
+The app runs with gunicorn for the production server, currently integrated with an OpenAI API, and dumps data to various files when API calls are made.
 This includes interactions.json, interactions_backup.csv, and AWS S3 bucket API integration.
 Each data files collects the same data from the interaction.
-That is:
+Namely:
 - user_id
 - prolific_id
 - temperature